 Sleep Right to Maintain Proper Blood Circulation

-Although sleeping straight on your back might seem like an easier and more comfortable position, it doesn’t provide the right blood circulation.
+Although sleeping straight on your back might seem like a more accessible and more comfortable position, it doesn’t provide the right blood circulation.

 You should sleep on the left side to ensure there’s enough blood circulation to your placenta.

-It can strain your uterus, which can affect the health of the fetus.
+It can strain your uterus, which can affect the fetus’s health.

 You also need to bend your knees slightly to avoid stressing your uterus.